FAQ's

 Will there still be classroom instruction and learning that doesn’t involve technology?
 Will kids be on computers all day, everyday?

-Yes, teachers will still use traditional teaching methods and ask students to complete assignments or projects using tools other than an iPad when there is a subject-matter or developmental need.
+Definitely!
+Teachers will still use traditional teaching methods and ask students to complete assignments or projects using tools other than an iPad when there is a subject-matter or developmental need.
 A balanced approach is best for learning: using digital tools, paper resources, talking with each other and more all are essential and encouraged for today's learners.

 Will all the content on the iPads be backed up by the District?